Geometry- and topology-controlled synchronization phase transition on manifolds: Geometry- and topology-governed phase transition

 This field is the natural geometric object in our model.
 The microscopic transport law in Eq. (\ref{II-D-EQ003}) depends on the order parameter through the projected tangent field $\mathsf{P}_{\sigma}^{\perp}\left(r-\alpha A r\right)$.
-For this reason, the topological information enters the nonlinear response through $u_{c}$.
-It does not enter through $r_{c}$ alone.
+For this reason, the topological information is carried by the induced critical tangent field $u_{c}$ in the nonlinear response.
+It is not determined by $r_{c}$ alone.
 Under the locality and symmetry conditions stated in Appendix \ref{Appendix-D}, the cubic coefficient can be written as

 where $T\left(\sigma\right)$ is a smooth symmetric trilinear tensor field.
-These conditions reflect locality and symmetry that are already built into the model.
-The coupling term acts pointwise on the manifold.
-The homogeneous structure organizes the relevant tensor fields into symmetry sectors.
-Appendix \ref{Appendix-D} shows that these properties are preserved when the stable modes are eliminated.
+We use these conditions to express the locality and symmetry structure of the model.
+The coupling term acts pointwise on the manifold, and the homogeneous structure organizes the relevant tensor fields into symmetry components.
+Appendix \ref{Appendix-D} states the condition under which the elimination of stable modes preserves this structure.
 The Poincar\'e-Hopf theorem \cite{Milnor1997DifferentiableViewpoint} then implies that, when the Euler characteristic $\chi\left(M\right)$ of $M$ is non-zero, the field $u_{c}$ must have zeros.
 This topologically forced zero set does not by itself determine the sign of $\Lambda_{3}$.
 To obtain a definite sign statement, we impose the sign condition stated in Appendix \ref{Appendix-E}.
 This condition concerns the local cubic density $q\left(\sigma\right)=T\left(\sigma\right)\!\left[ u_{c}\left(\sigma\right),u_{c}\left(\sigma\right),u_{c}\left(\sigma\right) \right]$.
-It requires the contribution from each isolated zero of $u_{c}$ to be $-\gamma_{\ell}\operatorname{ind}_{p_{\ell}}\left(u_{c}\right)$ at leading order with $\gamma_{\ell}>0$, and it also requires the regular contribution away from the zero set not to overwhelm these indexed contributions.
-Under that condition, $\chi\left(M\right)\neq 0$ implies $\Lambda_{3}<0$, whereas $\chi\left(M\right)=0$ leaves the sign of $\Lambda_{3}$ to be decided by the analytic structure of the reduced nonlinearity.
+It requires the contributions from neighborhoods of the zeros to admit the indexed decomposition in Eq. (\ref{EEQ3}), and it requires the weighted indexed sum $\Gamma\left(u_{c}\right)$ to be positive and to dominate the remaining contribution that is not weighted by the indices, as in Eq. (\ref{EEQ6}).
+Within this conditional class, $\chi\left(M\right)\neq 0$ implies $\Lambda_{3}<0$.
+When $\chi\left(M\right)=0$, the Poincar\'e-Hopf relation does not supply a sign for $\Lambda_{3}$, and the sign is decided by the analytic structure of the reduced nonlinearity.